pavel-ilin/pets_and_friends/README.md

   - Run `npm start` **in a separate bash terminal window** to start the frontend server on port 3000

   Third:
-  - You can now access Frontend portion of SmartApp by visiting: `http://localhost:3000`
+  - You can now access Frontend portion of the app by visiting: `http://localhost:3000`
-  - You can now access Backend portion of SmartApp by visiting: `http://localhost:3001`
+  - You can now access Backend portion of the app by visiting: `http://localhost:3001`

   Thats it!
 Have fun breaking/fixing/doing whatever you want with SmartApp.
 The world is your oyster!